 (Spanish National Statistics Institute – Official Website in English)

 The two main purposes of the padron, in my opinion, are:

 1. Census, which determines the total amount of people living there, and helps provide the correct services needed in that area.
 Just a simple case study.
 You live in an area where there’s a total of 100,000 people.
 However, only 75,000 thousand are registered on the Padron.
 How many people do the national government think are living actually there?
 Yes, 75,000 people.
 Therefore, the national government will only give funding for that amount of people, which translates into less services (hospital, doctors, local offices, police, etc).

 2. Vote, the local office to exercise your right to vote – Spanish people living in Spain must be registered on the padron to vote at a certain office during the election.
-For instance, I live in Torrevieja.
-Every time they run elections, either local, national or European, I receive a letter advising where I need to go in order to vote.
-This is because I’m registered on the Torrevieja padron, where I permanently live.
+For instance, when I created Torrevieja Translation, I was living in Torrevieja City.
+Every time they ran elections, either local, national or European, I received a letter advising where I needed to go in order to vote.
+This is because I was registered on the Torrevieja padron.

 According to the British Government official website “you can vote in local and European elections as long as you are registered on the Spanish padron”.